ShapeOfMatter/thesis_CP_UVM/multichor exercise.md

 ## _Nota bene_

+- [The Hackage documentation](https://hackage.haskell.org/package/MultiChor) may be easier to navigate than the source code in `src/`, but it may be a little out of date.
+  In particular, we used to use the word "enclave" instead of "conclave".
 - If you need a `KnownSymbol` or `KnownSymbols` constraint, you can usually just add it wherever you need it.
 - If you need to work with a `Quire`, notice that its instances for `Functor` _etc_ don't give you access to the party names;
   you can use `stackLeaves` to make a new `Quire` and `toLocTm` to get the term-level name of a party.